List of Reputable Hybrid Publishers for Nonfiction Books US

 Forefront Books

-A relatively new-to-the-game but rapidly-growing conservative-leaning hybrid publisher of books in these categories: African-American Voices, Business, Children, Christian Living, Current Events, Devotional, Education, Fiction, Frederick Douglass Books, Health & Wellness, History, Humor, Inspirational, Leadership, Memoir, Military, Philanthropy, Politics/Global Affairs, Relationships, Self Help, Social Justice, Women in Business
+They’re relatively new to the game but growing fast.
+Forefront is a conservative-leaning hybrid publisher of books in these categories: African-American Voices, Business, Children, Christian Living, Current Events, Devotional, Education, Fiction, Frederick Douglass Books, Health & Wellness, History, Humor, Inspirational, Leadership, Memoir, Military, Philanthropy, Politics/Global Affairs, Relationships, Self Help, Social Justice, Women in Business.

 See Forefront’s various imprints and partnerships here.
 They include Frederick Douglass Books, Maxwell Leadership, Southwestern Books, StoryBrand Books, and Worth Books.